-Are you planning a trip to Bali?
+Are you planning on travelling to Bali?
 This lush island has plentiful activities, from surfing to historical landmarks, scenic beaches, rafting and more.

-Before you embark, make sure you get up to date on the most important vaccinations for Bali.
+Before you travel to Bali from Australia, make sure you get up to date on the most important vaccinations for Bali.
 Speak with a vaccination clinic or medical provider no later than 6-8 weeks before you travel to Bali.
-This will allow time for cases where multiple vaccinations are recommended that require spreading out.
+This will allow time for cases where multiple Bali vaccines are recommended that require spreading out.

 Although Bali is very developed compared to other parts of Indonesia and the rest of the world, there are a range of illnesses you may be exposed to during your travels.

 Pre-travel preparation will help keep you safe and healthy while you are away.
 Please consult the Travel Doctor-TMVC before you travel overseas.
-We will provide specific recommendations tailored to your itinerary.
+We will provide specific recommendations tailored to your itinerary, including any mandatory vaccines for travel and any Bali travel alerts.
 Our doctors will assess and advise you on your risks, and recommend appropriate vaccination and medication to minimise your risk of becoming seriously unwell on your trip.

 There are a number of viruses and illnesses that are contracted through insects such as fleas, ticks and flies.
 Mosquitoes however are the biggest culprit of spreading insect borne diseases.
 Ensure you a prepared and read up on our insect avoidance tips.Learn more